Do You Hear What I Hear?? The Basic Chord Changes–I – IV – V

 Click button to hear audio.

-In the song “To be like Jesus” on the first line….you will hear
+In the song “To be like Jesus” on the first line

 1. The melody moving up the C scale, C, D, E, F You know you are moving from the C chord to the F chord in the 1st inversion.